 The one that is obvious is love.
 Love never ends, and it always needs to be given.
 The other two (faith and hope) are less important, I would have to say, but nonetheless, there is probably some need for that right in God's Kingdom as well, for some reason.
 Do not know yet for sure why.

 Now we are going from here to Romans the 8th chapter once again.
 Again, this helps to point out the importance of hope in this connection.

 Romans 8:20 For the creation was subjected to futility, not willingly, but because of Him [capitalized, indicating the translators think it means God, and I do too] who subjected it in hope.

-In regard to the times that we are living in and its constant barrage of bad news from the world, we still have a responsibility to live using Gods standards of faith, hope, and love.
-They are all necessary to persevering through these times in order to grow overcome and glorifying God.
+In regard to the times that we are living in and the constant barrage of bad news from the world, we still have a responsibility to live using God's standards of faith, hope, and love.
+They are all necessary to persevering through these times in order to grow, overcome, and glorify God.
 We cannot just stand still and wait.
 We have got to use them.